Get the Tata Capital App to apply for Loans & manage your account. Download Now

 On the other hand, indirect subsidies do not involve direct financial payments.
 Instead, they include measures such as tax breaks, reduced interest rates, insurance, or rebates that indirectly reduce costs or provide economic benefits to businesses or individuals.

-So, after learning everything about what is subsidy and its benefits, we understand that subsidies can be a powerful tool for promoting economic growth and improving people’s lives.
+So, after learning everything about what a subsidy is and its benefits, we understand that subsidies can be a powerful tool for promoting economic growth and improving people’s lives.
 While it can help keep prices low for consumers and boost production, it provides opportunities for people and MSMEs to start and grow their businesses.
 The Indian government has launched several subsidy schemes to support small-scale industries in India.

 If you are considering launching a new business or expanding an existing one and need immediate funds, look no further than Tata Capital.
 We offer business loans with minimal documentation at affordable rates.
 Visit our website for more information.